-A few months ago, while backpacking through Southern India, I met a group of college students who were out, holidaying.
-They found it interesting that I’m a full time traveler, and that I’d quit my job to do it.
-During our short conversation, one among the 3 girls in the group, asked, if I ever found solo travelling risky.
-A few assuring points, from my side, and she whispered, sounding unconvinced, “Yeah, but women traverse a different world than men do”.
+A few months ago, while backpacking through Southern India, I met a group of college students who were on a holiday.
+They found it intriguing that I have quit my job to travel.
+During our 10-minute conversation, one of the 3 girls in the group asked if I ever found solo travelling risky.
+A few assuring points, from my side, and the girl whispered, sounding unconvinced, “Yeah, but women travel in a different world than men do”.

 I think I couldn’t understand her at that time.
-I think can’t understand her now.
-When it comes to solo travelling and women, things becomes a little complicated.
-Women have to deal with a complete different set of anxieties.
+I think I can’t understand her now.
+When it comes to solo travelling and women, things become a lot more complicated.
+Women have to deal with a completely different set of anxieties than men.
 Some fear for safety, some for public opinion.
 “You get a lot of unwanted attention,” someone once wrote me in comments.
 And I couldn’t agree more.

 Travelling as a woman can be tough.
 No one can deny this fact.
-But I’ve met an uncountable numbers of women, in different parts of the world, and in my country, India, who’re travelling solo.
-They looked beyond, and dared to challenge common beliefs.
+But I’ve met an uncountable number of women, in different parts of the world, and in India too, who was travelling solo.
+They looked beyond and dared to challenge common beliefs.
 Here are 4 such solo women travellers, whom I met on the road.
 They saved up money, conquered their fear and defied false beliefs.
-This is their story:

 Vanessa, 36, from Mexico City, has had a long history of travel.
 She did her first solo trip back in 2005 when she graduated as an Architect.
-Her interest in Architecture pushed her to explore the many architectural buildings, and the world, she’d only read about in books.
+Her interest in Architecture pushed her to explore the world, she had only read about in books.
 “I wanted to explore them and feel the space.
-And after the first trip out outside my country, I said to myself –– I haven’t seen anything, I want to know my own country.
-I want to know the world.”
+And after the first trip out outside my country, I said to myself – I haven’t seen anything, I want to know my own country, I want to know the world.”

 And that was the beginning of it.
-She soon quit her government job, gave up her home, sold most of her stuff and embraced a nomadic way of life.
+She soon quit her government job, gave up her home, sold most of her stuff and became a nomad.
 In 2007, she came to India for the first time and fell in love with the country.
 Since then she’s been travelling to India regularly, often alone.
-To sustain her needs, she has adapted a lifestyle where she does temporary jobs for 6 months, save money, and then travel the world, for the rest 6 months.
+To sustain her needs, she has adopted a lifestyle where she does temporary jobs for 6 months, save money, and then travel the world, for the rest 6 months.

 “Traveling has become a part of my life.
-In my experience, traveling makes you receptive and open to other possibilities.
+In my experience, travelling makes you receptive and open to possibilities.
 Encounters with wonderful people give you moments of enlightenment.
-After each trip I experience a process of detachment because I always end up in a place and among people, I never wanted to leave.
-I learn from each experience”
+After each trip I experience a process of detachment because I always end up in a place and among people I never wanted to leave.
+I learn from each experience.”

 What Does Travelling Teach Us: Travelling helps in introspection.
 Happiness follows thereafter.
-As a solo traveler, I believe traveling is not easy as it seems.
+As a solo traveller, I believe travelling is not as easy as it seems.
 One has to encounter regular challenges.
-But these challenges only prepare us for better, and make us the person we are.
+But these challenges only prepare us for better and make us the person we are.

-Your Solo Travel Tip For Other Women: As a woman traveler, it’s better to do a general research before traveling to a country, especially if you’re going to one of the oriental countries, where women’s way of life is totally different to what we are familiar with, in the West.
-But as a woman it is also easier to speak with women, and understand them well, who in my opinion, are the building blocks of a culture.
+Your Solo Travel Tip For Other Women: As a woman traveller, it’s better to do general research before travelling to a country, especially if you’re going to one of the oriental countries, where women’s way of life is totally different to what we are familiar with, in the West.
+But as a woman, it is also easier to speak with other women and understand them well, who in my opinion, are the building blocks of a culture.

 Wendy, 49, is an Australian woman born in the UK.
-She has always had a passion to travel, and had never felt “settled” in one place.
-Although she loves coming home to her own space after a long trip, moving about places is what she thinks, she was born for.
+She has always had a passion to travel and had never felt “settled” in one place.
+Although she loves coming home to her own space after a long trip, moving places is what she thinks she was born for.

 “Travelling as a more mature woman can be challenging and I have often been judged for leaving my family and am often asked the question ‘but where is your husband!’
 I do it anyway”